Verdana: Prevalence

-Released in 1996, Verdana was bundled with subsequent versions of the Windows operating system, as well as their Office and Internet Explorer software on Windows, classic Mac OS, and Mac OS X. Since at least Mac OS X 10.4 it is even bundled with Mac OS itself.
+Released in 1996, Verdana was bundled with subsequent versions of the Windows operating system, as well as their Office and Internet Explorer software on Windows, classic Mac OS, and Mac OS X. Since at least Mac OS X 10.4, it is also bundled with the Mac OS itself.
 In addition, up until 2002 it was available for download from Microsoft's web site as freeware (".exe" files for Microsoft Windows and in ".sit.hqx" archives for Mac OS) under a proprietary license imposing some restrictions on usage and distribution, allowing it to be used by end users in any system supporting installation of "exe" or ".sit.hqx" files and supporting TrueType fonts.
 The downloadable files are still available legally from third-party web sites; see the External links section.
-However, these files include only old versions of Verdana, and updated versions are not available as a freeware.
+However, these files include only old versions of Verdana, and updated versions are not available as freeware.

-According to one long-running survey, the availability of Verdana is 99.70% on Windows, 98.05% on computers running Mac OS, and 67.91% on free operating systems like Linux.
+According to a 2013 survey, the availability of Verdana was 99.90% on Windows, 99.26% on Mac OS, and 70.02% on free operating systems like Linux.

-According to a study of online fonts by the Software Usability and Research Laboratory at Wichita State University, participants preferred Verdana to be the best overall font choice, and it was also perceived as being among the most legible fonts.
-However, Microsoft's font manager Bill Hill wrote that "with its large x-height and very generous spacing, it never felt comfortable as an eBook font".
+According to a study of online fonts by the Software Usability and Research Laboratory at Wichita State University, participants preferred Verdana as the best overall font choice, and it was also perceived as being among the most legible fonts.
+However, Microsoft's font manager, Bill Hill, wrote that "with its large x-height and very generous spacing, it never felt comfortable as an eBook font".
 He noted that Microsoft had commissioned an alternative version of the pre-existing typefaces Berling and Frutiger for its Microsoft Reader e-book product.
 Despite this, Verdana was initially used as one of the bundled book-reading fonts on the iPad before an update in 2011.

 Microsoft variants

 Verdana Ref is a custom version of Verdana for use with Microsoft Reference.
-It is used in Microsoft Bookshelf 2000, Encarta Encyclopedia Deluxe 99, Encarta Virtual Globe 99, Office 2000 Premium, Publisher 2000.
+It is used in Microsoft Bookshelf 2000, Encarta Encyclopedia Deluxe 99, Encarta Virtual Globe 99, Office 2000 Premium, and Publisher 2000.
 MS Reference Sans Serif is a derivative of Verdana Ref with bold and italic fonts.
 This font family is included with Microsoft Encarta.

 Tahoma is similar to Verdana but with tighter letter spacing.
 The Windows Mobile core font Nina is a more condensed version of Tahoma and Verdana.

 Verdana Pro

 Microsoft licensed rights to Verdana to Font Bureau for a new Verdana Pro release, published in 2011.
 Verdana Pro adds correct German closing quotation marks, light, semi-bold and black styles with italics, as well as condensed styles with italics across all weights.
-The expanded family was designed for organisations which had made extensive use of Verdana due to its availability but desired additional versions for greater flexibility.
-It is sold separately through print and web licenses, being sold by Font Bureau and Ascender, although the Windows 10 users can acquire it free of charge from Microsoft Store or by activating the Pan-European Supplemental Fonts optional resource on the Settings app.
+The expanded family was designed for organisations that had made extensive use of Verdana due to its availability but desired additional versions for greater flexibility.
+It is sold separately through print and web licenses, being sold by Font Bureau and Ascender, although Windows 10 users can acquire it free of charge from Microsoft Store or by activating the Pan-European Supplemental Fonts optional resource on the Settings app.
 A similar Georgia Pro release was announced at the same time.